La Unión Martí-Maceo

-La Unión Martí-Maceo (also known as the Martí-Maceo Society) is a historic social club in Ybor City, Florida established by Afro-Cubans.
+La Unión Martí-Maceo (also known as the Martí-Maceo Society) is a historic social club in Ybor City, Florida, established by Afro-Cubans.
 It was founded in 1900.
-It is a site on the Florida Black Heritage Trail.
+It is a site on the Florida Black Heritage Trail and Tampa's Soulwalk.
 It is at 1226 East 7th Avenue.
 The ornate clubhouse was demolished during an urban renewal redevelopment program in the 1960s, and its headquarters was proposed for sale to address financial difficulties in 2018.

 The scholar Susan D. Greenbaum described the club as "the focal institution around which, and inside of which, the Afro-Cuban identity emerged in Tampa."

 Background

 Benefit societies, or sociedades, were commonly organized by Spanish immigrants to Cuba in the later decades of the 1800s.
 As Cubans immigrated to Florida, notably Ybor City, they founded similar societies to collectively provide medical care.
 Other immigrant groups to the city also founded ethnic societies.
 The first such group to be founded in Ybor City was El Centro Español de Tampa, in 1891.
 Its membership primarily consisted of Galician and Asturian cigarmakers.
 After El Centro Español, other clubs founded included the Italian L'Unione Italiana (1894), the Centro Asturiano, and the Cuban El Club Nacional Cubano (1899).